wifiknight45/whoAMiP/README.md

 # whoAMiP
 This Python script securely retrieves and analyzes network information, including public and private IP addresses, subnet masks, TOR network usage, open ports, and offers an option to save results for export, tailored for Debian distros of Linux with privacy-focused enhancements.

+V3 update notes:
+Improved Error Handling
+a) Specific exception catches (e.g., subprocess.CalledProcessError, requests.RequestException).

+b) Centralized logging (levels: DEBUG, INFO, WARNING, ERROR).

+c) Timeouts on all network calls to avoid hangs.

+d) Validation of key file existence before loading.

+e) Command-line validation (via argparse) for required parameters.

 V2 update notes:

-Key Enhancements Added:
-Network Interface Selection: Users can specify the network interface (default: eth0).
+a) Network Interface Selection: Users can specify the network interface (default: eth0).

-Multi-threaded Port Scanning: Improved speed with threading.
+b) Multi-threaded Port Scanning: Improved speed with threading.

-Advanced TOR Detection: Checks TOR usage more robustly.
+c) Advanced TOR Detection: Checks TOR usage more robustly.

-Result Encryption: Encrypts output data using the cryptography library.
+d) Result Encryption: Encrypts output data using the cryptography library.

-Dynamic Export Formats: Supports TXT, CSV, and JSON exports.
+e) Dynamic Export Formats: Supports TXT, CSV, and JSON exports.

-Email Notifications: Sends results via email for monitoring purposes.
+f) Email Notifications: Sends results via email for monitoring purposes.

-Network Visualization: Visualizes open ports using matplotlib.
+g) Network Visualization: Visualizes open ports using matplotlib.

-Custom Port Range: Allows flexible port scanning range.
+h) Custom Port Range: Allows flexible port scanning range.

-Improved Error Handling: Exception handling for reliable script execution.
+i) Improved Error Handling: Exception handling for reliable script execution.

-Secure Metadata: Limits metadata exposure during API requests.
+j) Secure Metadata: Limits metadata exposure during API requests.

 note:
-This script enhances network security by providing critical insights into a network's status and potential vulnerabilities.
+This script enhances network security by providing critical insights into a network's status (i.e. its potential entry points that could be exposed and or exploited by vulnerabilities etc).
 By identifying public and private IP addresses, subnet masks, and open ports, you can gain a comprehensive understanding of your network's configuration, which helps detect unauthorized access points or misconfigurations.
 The TOR usage check ensures you're aware of any potential anonymity network connections that could be exploited for malicious purposes.
 Additionally, with the privacy-focused enhancements like secure requests, minimal metadata sharing, and optional encrypted exports, the script reduces the risk of data exposure during scanning and data handling processes.
 Such tools are valuable for proactively assessing and tightening your network's defenses.

 # whoAMiP
 (Network Information & Security Assessment) Script